guardian/consent-management-platform/README.md

 type: `Object` or `undefined`

-Reports the user's preferences for each of the TCFv2 purposes along with custom vendor consents.
+Reports the user's preferences for each of the TCFv2 purposes, the last CMP event status and custom vendor consents.
 If the user is in the USA, it will be `undefined`.

 ```js
 {